1. Docs

 • Fidelity tiers — the four-layer architecture and what each layer does

-• datamirror/docs/PRIVACY.md in the datamirror repo — source-code-annotated reference with line-number pointers to each suppression site
+• datamirror/docs/PRIVACY.md in the datamirror repo — annotated reference describing each suppression site